 Coping with Wind Noise

-Additional noise can cause disruption and loss of concentration during any activity, and wind noise during sport is no different.
+Additional noise can cause disruption and loss of concentration during any activity, and wind noise during sports is no different.
 As well as affecting concentration, the sound of the wind in a hearing aid can distort other sounds, making it harder to hear instructions.
-A protective sleeve is one of the best ways of minimizing the effects of wind noise during sport.
+A protective sleeve is one of the best ways of minimizing the effects of wind noise during sports.
 Ear Gear’s sleeves have the added advantage of making the hearing instrument more comfortable to wear during sporting activities and helps to protect it from dirt, dust, and moisture.

 Irritation from wearing a hearing instrument can happen for any number of reasons; from an ill-fitting aid that rubs when you move, to dirt and other particles becoming trapped between the instrument and your skin.
 Ensuring that the aid is properly stored when not being worn is key to keeping it clean and avoiding irritation.
 It is also a good idea to make sure that your skin is completely dry before reattaching your hearing instrument.
 Regular checks of the aid helps to keep it in good condition, particularly after taking part in a physical activity where damage may have occurred.
-Regular checks are also recognized by ASHA as essential, and any potential problems with your hearing aid should be dealt with quickly to avoid them getting worse; if you are ever in doubt, then speak to your audiologist.
+Regular checks are also recognized by ASHA as essential, and any potential problems with your hearing aid should be dealt with quickly to avoid them getting worse; if you are ever in doubt, speak to your audiologist.

 Dealing with Impact and Potential Loss

-If you play a sport where contact and impact are likely, you have a tough choice between playing without your hearing instrument, or risking its loss or damage by taking part with it in.
+If you play a sport where contact and impact are likely, you have a tough choice between playing without your hearing instrument or risking its loss or damage by taking part with it in.
 However, by investing in a protective sleeve that fits over the external elements of the instrument, and further optimizing it with a security clip and cord, you can reduce the risk of damage and of the aid falling out during practice, games, or competitions.
-The protective sleeves from Ear Gear fit a variety of hearing instruments, and you can add features that enhance protection for your particular sport.
-Cords and clips add security during sports like football, rugby, hockey, and lacrosse, preventing hearing instrument loss if it falls out during a play.
+The protective sleeves from Ear Gear fit a variety of hearing instruments and you can add features that enhance protection for your particular sport.
+Cords and clips add security during sports like football, rugby, hockey, and lacrosse, preventing hearing instrument loss if it falls out during play.
 If your glasses are essential for your outfield position in baseball, invest in Ear Gear with O-rings.
 Ear Gear has a wide array of sleeves and options that work for a multitude of sporting situations.

 Having a hearing instrument does not have to stop you from participating in sport and becoming the best athlete you can be.
 A thorough daily check and cleaning routine for the instrument, the ear, and the surrounding skin can make wearing a hearing aid comfortable and practical during a host of sporting and physical activities.
-For those that cannot wear their aid during activities, the focus needs to remain on proper cleaning, drying, and storage routine.
-Where this is combined with practical team support and the right protective equipment from a company who understands your needs, the way is open to reaching the pinnacle of your chosen sport.
+For those who cannot wear their aid during activities, the focus still needs to remain on a proper cleaning, drying, and storage routine.
+Where this is combined with practical team support and the right protective equipment from a company who understands your needs, the road is open to reaching the pinnacle of your chosen sport.